balupton/is-ember-ready-yet/README.md

 ### all-in conventions
 Want to switch to Ember?
 You're also going to have to switch your coding standards.
 The ember-cli will scaffold a new project for you which coding standards are the ember team's coding standards.
-It would be nice if you could bring your own eslint conventions, and they use esformatter, with [this](https://github.com/flet/eslint-to-esformatter), so that your company can still maintain consistent coding standards accross it's projects, even ember ones.
+It would be nice if you could supply your own eslint file to the cli, which could use [esformatter](https://github.com/millermedeiros/esformatter/) with [this](https://github.com/flet/eslint-to-esformatter), so that your company can still maintain consistent coding standards accross it's projects, even ember ones.

 ### jshint only